A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Conclusion

 \section{Conclusion}

-We formulate a continuous-state, finite-horizon MDP with a discrete action space and stochastic transition dynamics to improve fuel efficiency in CAMs.
-Particular attention was paid to the dynamic evolution of critical conjunction parameters and the fuel usage decrease for CAMs that are initiated prior to cut-off time.
-We explored how varying the parameters and hyper-parameters related to the modeling and training influenced the PG training complexity and its performance on an empirical level.
+We formulate a continuous-state, finite-horizon MDP with a discrete action space and stochastic transition dynamics to improve propellant efficiency in CAMs.
+Particular attention was paid to the dynamic evolution of critical conjunction parameters and the propellant usage decrease for CAMs that are initiated prior to cut-off time.
+We explored how varying the parameters and hyper-parameters related to the modeling and training influenced the RL-PG training complexity and its performance on an empirical level.
 The results for each case study carried out are promising for using both synthetic and historical CDM data to augment existing CAM guidance.

 The results we presented might serve insightful for future advancements in autonomous satellite collision avoidance (CA) decision-making.
 We outline here some key areas where advancements could be made in relation to this work.
 The accuracy of the model could be improved upon by introducing more state variables, such as the combined-covariance matrix, the relative position, and the relative velocity.
 Their inclusion could result in a more realistic collision dynamics.
 With respect to realism, the model could be further improved by introducing gravitational perturbation ($J_2$-effect) and drag, which could help simulate a more accurate environment.
-Furthermore, by generating more high risk CDM data, the PG training complexity and performance could be improved, and the relation between the action distribution and the quantity of high-risk data available could be explored.
+Furthermore, by generating more high risk CDM data, the RL-PG training complexity and performance could be improved, and the relation between the action distribution and the quantity of high-risk data available could be explored.